dataluscorp/browser/devtools/docs/contributor/tests/performance-tests-damp.md

 ```
 When passing `DEBUG_DEVTOOLS_SCREENSHOTS` env variable, screenshots will be taken after each subtest
 was run.
 The screenshot will be opened in new tabs and their title
 includes the subtest label.
-Firefox won't automatically close so that you can view the screenshots.
+Datalus won't automatically close so that you can view the screenshots.

 #### Recording a profile